geoffmcnamara/companionway/content/post/Control_Vim_and_Plugins.md

 ## Vim-Ack

 This Plug-in is an incredibly fast recursive grep.
-It will search all the file in your file tree starting at the current directory by default finding any occurrance of the string you provide.
+It will search all the files in your file tree starting at the current directory by default finding any occurrance of the string you provide.

 The Ack plug-in uses the commandline tool called `ack`.
 You may have to install it on your system.
 ```